napari/docs/docs/naps/8-telemetry.md

  ## Detailed Description

 `napari-telemetry` will be a package responsible for collecting and sending telemetry data to the napari server.
 It will be installed after user confirmation.
-It will contain callbacks for collection data, and utils for its storage and sending.
-Also, this package will contain utils for validation if the user has agreed to telemetry.
+It will contain callbacks for data collection, and utils for storage and sending.
+Also, this package will contain utils for validating if the user has agreed to telemetry.

 In the main package, there is a need to add code to ask users if they want to enable telemetry.
-This 1code should be executed only once per environment.
+This code should be executed only once per environment.

-Telemetry should contain following way to disable it:
+Telemetry should contain following ways to disable it:

 1. uninstall `napari-telemetry` package
 2. Environment variable `NAPARI_TELEMETRY=0`